average-bread/morefeatures/README.md

 * Cat helmet that can be found in desert labyrinth and lets the player see in dark

 * Fertilizing bags can be used to store up to 3 stacks of bone meal and to fertilize up to 3x3 area

+* Netherrack gravel that can be obtained by crushing cobbled netherrack with a reinforced piston.
+Can be trommeled for resources

+* Colored workbenches